schallanne/git-workshop/README.md

 reviewer will see only new changes and will not have to review everything back again.

-## Approve the pull request
+## Review and approve the pull request

-The person on your right made the changes you requested, you can approve his pull request.
+1. Check that the person on your right made the changes you requested

+2. Approve his pull request.

 ## Merge your pull request with squash